WarPigs1602/JServ/README.md

 # JServ

-**JServ** is a robust Java-based service that seamlessly integrates two essential IRC modules—**SpamScan** and **HostServ**—into a single, efficient package.
+**JServ** is a robust Java-based service that integrates two essential IRC modules—**SpamScan** and **HostServ**—into a single, efficient package.
 Designed specifically for use with `midircd` and `snircd`, JServ streamlines spam detection and hidden host management for IRC networks.

 ## Key Features